shmorais/docassemble/_docs/installation.md

 sudo vi /usr/share/docassemble/config/config.yml
 {% endhighlight %}

 At the very least, you should edit the [`secretkey`] value and set it to something random and unique to your site.

+Usei https://randomkeygen.com/ para gerar.
+Usei CodeIgniter Encryption Keys - Can be used for any other 256-bit key requirement.

 You should set [`external hostname`] to the domain of your site (e.g., `assembly.example.com`) and set [`url root`] to the URL that web